zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Iktinos:  I can’t believe we’re in one of the world’s mo st famous structures.
 Look at this architecture!

 These materials are copyrighted by the Center f or Educational Development (2009).
 Posting of these materials on another website or distributing them in  any way is prohibited.
 9 Pinda:  Yeah, great, another old building.
-I’m goi ng to sit in that bay window and rest my feet while you walk around.
+I’m going to sit in that bay window and rest my feet while you walk around.

 Iktinos:  Come on, come with me.
 Just look at these column s and beams.
 They’re over 2,000 years old!